cjnucette/notes/git-branching-and-merging.md

 Creates a new branch.
 The branches will be instantiated where the HEAD pointer is pointing to.
 This does not checkout the new branch.

 ## `git branch -d <branch name>`.
-Deletes the given branch, but only if it doesn't have unmerged changes.
+Deletes the given branch, but only if it doesn't have un-merged changes.

 ## `git branch -D <branch name>`.
 Forces delete the given branch, even if it hasn't been merged.